 Mastering completes the post-production process, enhancing the stereo mixdown by correcting and tuning the various sonic elements to ensure the best playback quality across all systems and formats before release.
 Using tools like compression, stereo width, limiters, maximizers, EQ, automation and more, Mastering is where the mix is perfected to make it sparkle.
-It is also the last chance to catch mistakes or change the way a track sounds, ready for its final release format.
+It is also the last chance to catch mistakes or change how a track sounds, ready for its final release format.

-One of the important goals of Mastering is to make sure each track plays well across a wide range of playback devices and environments.
+One of the essential goals of Mastering is to make sure each track plays well across a wide range of playback devices and environments.
 It's not uncommon to be happy with a mix in the studio but find it boomy in the car or unacceptable on laptop speakers.

 Classical and jazz musicians often prefer their masters to sound more natural, however this comes at the expense of loudness.
-Despite this, it is often preferred in the context of an album or particular audience.
+Despite this, it's often preferred in the context of an album or particular audience.
 In fact, dynamic masters can actually have much more impact than loud masters if the Mixing and Mastering are done correctly.
 Alternatively, many pop and rock musicians prefer their masters loud, however this often leads to dynamic range and sonic compromises as the volume is pushed louder.
-These decisions are often personal choice, and Maztr's wide range of settings allow you to experiment with the different options.
+These decisions are often a personal choice, and Maztr's wide range of settings allows you to experiment with the different options.

 Many albums will have a few tracks that sound different from the rest.
-They may be softer or louder, brighter or darker, or recorded in different environments or with different equipment.
-Mastering allows many adjustments to the various settings that can help these tracks work better together in an album.
+They may be softer or louder, brighter or darker, or recorded in different environments or with other equipment.
+Mastering allows many adjustments to the various settings to help these tracks work better together in an album.
 It can also adjust track spacing and sequence, perhaps adding slightly longer breaks between tracks where there is a sudden change of pace.
 In other words, mastering can help transform a collection of individual tracks into a balanced and unified album.